-In performance analysis, you set up the experiment, run the executable, and analyze the results.
-To make setup easier, the Performance Analyzer provides predefined tasks that help you establish an objective and ensure that the appropriate performance data will be collected.
-This chapter tells you how to conduct performance tasks and what to look for.
+In performance analysis, you set up the experiment, run the executable file, and analyze the results.
+To make the setup easier, the Performance Analyzer provides predefined tasks that help you establish an objective and ensure that the appropriate performance data will be collected.

+This chapter tells you how to conduct performance tasks and what to notice.
+The following topics are discussed in this chapter: